mattknowles314/mattknowles314/README.md

 ## Who am I?

-* I am a statistician and avid programmer from Birmingham in the UK, although I now live and work in York!
+* I am a statistician and avid programmer from Birmingham in the UK
 * My day-job involves a lot of statistics, but my background is general Mathematics.
 I still enjoy learning about other parts of pure and applied maths.
 * I am a keen sportsman, competing in various distance running disciplines and cricket.